 Managing social media

-Social media is another tool for conducting business and enables you to collaborate, participate, contribute and reuse information online.
-If your agency uses social media, the information created is a Commonwealth record and needs to be managed.
+Social media is a form of communication that occurs on various platforms, such as websites and applications.
+It enables you to collaborate, participate, contribute and reuse information online in the course of your business.
+If your agency uses social media for business activities, the information created is a Commonwealth record and needs to be managed.

 Social media can be: